This post may contain affiliate links. Please read our disclosure policy.

 4th of July Rice Krispie Treats on a white plate

-I used some red and blue food coloring to create these patriotic layers, and I love how these Fourth of July rice krispie treats turned out!
-It was only a tiny bit of additional effort, but it was so worth the extra few minutes.
-For how simple they are to make, they look pretty impressive!
-And you really can’t go wrong with rice krispies.
+I used some red and blue food coloring to create these patriotic layers, and I love how these 4th of July rice krispie treats turned out!

 Process shots of layering blue, white, and red rice krispie mixtures in a glass pan